rusith/rusith.github.io/_posts/2019-02-21-ffmpeg-in-lambda.md

 title: Running FFmpeg in AWS Lambda using NodeJS
 tags: programming aws lambda
 comments: true
+description: When you have a requirement to do something on video/ audio files, the tool of choice would be FFmpeg which is free and open source.
+In this post I go through a way you can setup FFmpeg in AWS Lambda.
 ---
 Okay, no drama. let’s get right to the point.